Home / Languages / Duolingo Spanish Review

 Duolingo Spanish drill

-Also, “tips” are now gone from the program, and replaced by a grammar guidebook at the start of each unit.
-That’s actually a good opportunity to explain how Duolingo does grammar instruction.
+Also, the “tips” have been replaced by a grammar guidebook at the start of each unit.
+That’s a good opportunity to explain how Duolingo does grammar instruction.

-Rather than build grammar directly into their lesson work (similar to how Babbel Spanish and Pimsleur Spanish do it), Duolingo Spanish used to provide grammar “tips” with each skill on the tree.
-Now, however, they’ve dialed the grammar back and put it into the form of a “guidebook” at the start of each unit on your path.
+Rather than build grammar directly into their lesson work (like how Babbel Spanish and Pimsleur Spanish do it), Duolingo Spanish used to provide grammar “tips” for each skill on the tree.
+Now, they’ve dialed the grammar back and put it into the form of a “guidebook” at the start of each unit.

 Duolingo Spanish stories